gersonhiggins/math-magicians/README.md

 # 📖 To do List <a name="about-project"></a>

-**To do List** is a project done This is for the activity "math magicians" of the Microverse Program.
+**Math Magicians** is a project done This is for the activity "math magicians" of the Microverse Program.
 The goal is to to use react and gitflow.

 ## 🛠 Built With <a name="built-with"></a>